Workshops & Facilitators

 The Father's Yes

 Many gay/queer men were not supported by their fathers to embrace their own gay/queerness.
-Although there are exceptions, most straight fathers felt at least ambivalent finding out their son is bi or gay or what they thought was their daughter is in fact a transman.
+Although there are exceptions, most straight fathers felt at least ambivalent finding out their son is bi or gay or who they thought was their daughter is in fact a transman.

 Many relationships between gay/queer sons and their fathers were defined by awkwardness, withdrawal, rejection or even outright violence and abuse.